axbg/awesome-web/README.md

 * [Infinite Mac](https://infinitemac.org/) - I grew up on Windows, but I can still be nostalgic about macOS
 * [SD Toolset](https://sdtools.org/) - a nice Stable Diffusion dictionary for noobs like me
 * [Ancient Earth Globe](https://dinosaurpictures.org/ancient-earth/#240) - the place where I live was once a glacier: kinda cool, but kinda weird to think about it
+* [Unsample](https://unsample.net/) - even though it struggles if you want to download 200 images at once (like I did), it's still very useful!